zjx20/socks-cli/README.md

 	...
 	```

-4. Optionally, you can call `source socks-git/deactivate` to deactivate `socks-git`.
+4. Optionally, you can call `source socks-cli/deactivate` to deactivate `socks-cli`.

-## Side Effect

-Since `socks-git` uses the ALL_PROXY env to proxy http/https to socks5, other tools that support the ALL_PROXY env will be affected too.